Znergy/aws-lambda-cognito-auth/README.md

 3. Write some code
   * This code is a quick check to make sure that your dependencies are setup correctly
-  * You need to create a Cognito User Pool and an application inside that Cognito User Pool
+  * You need to create an AWS Cognito User Pool and an application inside that AWS Cognito User Pool
+    * Googling AWS Cognito setup, will help you create both the User Pool and the User Pool application
     * These values will be passed in to the code below
-    * Make sure to select given_name, email, and username in the attributes section of Cognito User Pool as required attributes
+    * Make sure to select given_name, email, and username in the attributes section of AWS Cognito User Pool as required attributes

 ```
 var AWS = require('aws-sdk');